 La quema del diablo can be traced to colonial time, a tradition that started since the 18th century.
-Held on the eve of the Feast of the Immaculate Conception and as a prelude to holiday season, those who could afford it adorned the fronts of their houses with lanterns, but for those who have lesser means began bonfires of their garbage to celebrate the occasion.
-A symbolical tradition that the fire which burns the devil serves as purifying element, as the Virgin Mary was the blessed one to conceive baby Jesus must be free from any form of evil, therefore the event served as “burning the devil” to clear the way for Mary’s feast.
+Held on the eve of the Feast of the Immaculate Conception and as a prelude to holiday season, those who could afford it adorns the fronts of their houses with lanterns, but for those who have lesser means builds a bonfires from their trash to celebrate the occasion.
+A symbolical tradition with a belief that the fire burns the devil serves as purifying element, as the Virgin Mary was the blessed one to conceive baby Jesus must be free from any form of evil, therefore the event serves as “burning the devil” to clear the way for Mary’s feast.

 Though the celebration may sound fun, it is controversial especially for the environmentalist groups.
-Back in the days, mostly paper were burned in the cleansing ritual, but now, the piles of rubbish are mostly made of plastic and rubber.
-The Ministry of the Environment and Natural Resources released a widely publicized statement in 2008 warning that one hour of bonfires containing rubber and plastic is equal to the carbon dioxide produced by a million and a half cars in circulation at the same time.
-Over time the tradition evolved, from burning piles of garbage and pieces of furniture were replaced by the effigy of Satan in a form of piñatas.
+Back in the days, mostly paper were burned for the “cleansing ritual”, but now, piles of rubbish are mostly made of plastic and rubber that causes air pollution.
+The Ministry of the Environment and Natural Resources released a widely publicized statement back in 2008 a warning that one hour of bonfire containing rubber and plastic is equal to the carbon dioxide produced by a million and a half cars in circulation at the same time.
+Over time the tradition evolved, from burning piles of garbage and pieces of furniture to being replaced by the effigy of Satan in a form of piñatas.